- Senior commander of the Palestinian Preventive Security Organization

 - Official of the Al-Aqsa Martyrs’ Brigades

-In May 2003 Abu-Mutlak was arrested by Israeli security forces for his suspected role in a November 20, 2000 attack on an Israeli school bus near Kfar Darom, in which two adults were killed and numerous schoolchildren were seriously injured or maimed.
+In May 2003 Abu-Mutlak was arrested by Israeli security forces for his suspected role in the November 20, 2000 bombing of an Israeli school bus near Kfar Darom, in which two adults were killed and numerous children were seriously injured or maimed.

 Just two months after his arrest, Abu-Mutlak was one of nearly three-dozen Palestinian prisoners released by Israel as a condition of the “road map” to peace with the Palestinian Authority (PA).
 The Palestinian Minister of Security Affairs, Mohammed Dahlan, personally asked for Abu-Mutlak’s release so the latter could assist Dahlan in reorganizing the PA’s security establishment.

 On February 2, 2006, the walls of Abu-Mutlak’s home in Khan Yunis (in the Gaza Strip) were blown apart by a bomb blast which Abu-Mutlak characterized as an assassination attempt by Hamas, though the terror group denied responsibility.